thanhkien84/awesome-ExplainableAI/README.md

-# Awesome-ExplainableAI
+# Explainable AI

 This document collects the key resources in Explainable AI, including tutorials, workshops, books, course & lectures, survey papers, projects, and major research directions.
 There is no way it is complete, I will keep updating it.
 You are welcome to suggest any valueable resources.

 ### Other keywords: Interpretable Machine Learning
 Explainable vs. Interpretable \
 In most cases, they are used interchangeable.
 In a number of situations, explainability means explaining for what have already happened.
+[3] defined: Interpretability refers to a passive characteristic of a model referring to the level at which a given model makes sense to a human observe vs. Explainability is viewed as an active characteristic of a model, denoting any action or procedure take by a model with the intent of clarifying or detailing its internal functions.

 AI vs. Machine Learning\
 In most cases, they are used interchangeable.
 However, if precisely defined, ML is a subfield of AI.
 There are other subfields in AI such as Computer Vision and Statistics.

+### Definition of Explainable AI
+DARPA XAI project by D. Gunning [5]:
+“XAI will create a suite of machine learning techniques that enables human users to understand, appropriately trust, and effectively manage the emerging generation of artificially intelligent partners”

+Explainable AI survey paper [3]:
+"Given a certain audience, explainability refers to the details and reasons a model gives to make its functioning clear or easy to understand."

 ### 1. Tutorials and Workshops
 ##### AAAI 2020 - Explainable AI: Foundations, Industrial Applications, Practical Challenges, and Lessons Learned